Mibew/mibew/src/mibew/README.txt

 UPDATE

-1. Backup your /mibew/configs/config.php
+1. Backup your /mibew/configs/config.yml
 2. Backup your /mibew/files/avatar folder.
 3. Delete the items in the mibew folder on the server.
 4. Upload all the files contained in the downloaded archive (retaining the directory structure) into mibew folder.
-5. Re-edit the MySQL database settings you config.php
+5. Re-edit the MySQL database settings you config.yml
 6. Visit http://<yourdomain>/mibew/install/ and follow the instructions to update database (if needed).
 7. Remove /mibew/install/ directory from your server
 8. Restore contents of /mibew/files/avatar folder.